JasonToups/newlywords-frontend-assessment/README.md

 <Button text='Open Modal' onClick={handleClick} />
 ```

-The handleClick function takes the value of show in state and sets the opposite to state.
+The handleClick function takes the value of show in state and sets the opposite true/false value to state.

 ```javascript
 const handleClick = () => {